Distributional Reduction: Unifying Dimensionality Reduction and Clustering with Gromov-Wasserstein: Distributional Reduction

 \section{Distributional Reduction}

-The previous interpretation is significant because it allows for two generalizations.
+The above perspective on DR allows for the two following generalizations.
 Firstly, beyond solely determining the positions $\vz_i$ of Diracs (as in classical DR) we can now optimize \emph{the mass} of the distribution $\mu_Z$.
 This is interpreted as finding the relative importance of each point in the embedding $\mZ$.
 More importantly, due to the flexibility of GW, we can also seek a distribution in the embedding with a smaller number of points $n < N$.
 This will result in both reducing the dimension \emph{and} clustering the points in the embedding space through the optimal coupling.
-Informally, our \emph{Distributional Reduction} (DistR) framework aims at solving $\min_{\mu_Z \in \gP_n(\R^d)} \GW(\frac{1}{n} \sum_{i=1}^{N} \delta_{\vx_i}, \mu_Z)$.
+Informally, we thus propose a new \emph{Distributional Reduction} (DistR) framework that aims at solving $\min_{\mu_Z \in \gP_n(\R^d)} \GW(\frac{1}{n} \sum_{i=1}^{N} \delta_{\vx_i}, \mu_Z)$.